-For many people, one of the most confusing aspects of Spanish wine is the system used to classify it - the Denominación de Origen system.
+One of the most confusing aspects of Spanish wine is the Spanish wine classification system, more commonly known as the Denominación de Origen system.

-So, let's see if we can outline the basics in an easy-to-understand way.
+So, take a deep breath and let's see if we can outline the basics in a way that's easy to understand..

 In Spain, wines fall under two umbrella categories: